rexmeeks/repowrBEassessment/readMe.md

-I didn't really have much time to do super verbose testing, but the correct flow is tested: to run tests import the testing postman collection under resources, go to the collection runner and run the repowr assessment testing collection, in there it also has all the endpoints for the project as well, only modify the requests that are marked as modifiable otherwise it'll mess with the tests
+I didn't really have much time to do super verbose testing, but the correct flow is tested: to run tests import the testing postman collection under resources, go to the collection runner and run the repowr assessment testing collection, don't modify that one or it'll mess with the tests I have setup

 there's also another that's Repowr Assessment Editable that you can import and change stuff on